Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 <img align="right" src="documentation/pictures/JLink/JLinkWeb-RTT.png" width="400" alt="JLinkWeb-RTT">

-As previously mentioned, the **J-Link Web Control Panel** can be accessed on [http://localhost:19080/](http://localhost:19080/) when a J-Link debugger has an active debug-session.
+As previously mentioned, the **J-Link Web Control Panel** can be accessed on [http://localhost:19080/](http://localhost:19080/) when a J-Link debugger has an active debug session.
 The **RTT-tab** can be used as a simple yet intuitive RTT-viewer.

 An RTT session can be manually started, and the RTT control block can be both manually entered or auto-detected.
 It is possible to see the data on *channel 0 (terminal), 1 and 2* and data can also be send from the host to the target device.